 Road Work to Affect Doylestown-Area Roads

-Periodic lane restrictions are scheduled this week on Routes 202 and 309 as construction continues on roads connecting to the new Route 202 Parkway, the Pennsylvania Department of Transportation said.
+Motorists may encounter intermittent lane closures this week as contractors wrap-up work on several roads in Bucks and Montgomery in preparation for opening the new Route 202 Parkway, the Pennsylvania Department of Transportation said.

-Motorists also may encounter short-term lane restrictions along Route 309 (Bethlehem Pike) between the Five Points intersection in Montgomery Township and Route 63 (Welsh Road) in Lower Gwynedd Township on Monday through Thursday (Nov.
-12-15) from 9 a.m. to 3 p.m.
+Occasional lane restrictions also will occur at intersections along Route 309 (Bethlehem Pike) between the Five Points intersection in Montgomery Township and Route 63 (Welsh Road) in Lower Gwynedd Township on Monday through Thursday (Nov.
+26-29) from 9 a.m. to 3 p.m.

 Motorists should anticipate delays and add extra time for travel through the construction areas.
 All planned activities are contingent on the weather.

 For more information on the Route 202 Parkway, visit www.us202-700.com.